roshnyroy/roshnyroy.github.io/about.md

 ### More Information

 I also daydream and write poems every now and then.
 Shopping is a problem I have been dealing with for a while.
+For now, that's about it!

 ### Contact me